 The FIRE movement

 The FIRE movement has gained a lot of traction over the last decade.
 FIRE stands for financial independence, retire early.
-In its core the movement revolves around saving and investing in order to retire way earlier than traditional budgets would allow.
-The goal is to live soley off passive income combined with small withdrawals from a investment portfolio.
+In its core, the movement revolves around saving and investing to retire way earlier than traditional budgets would allow.
+The goal is to live solely off passive income combined with small withdrawals from an investment portfolio.
 You don’t need to work to maintain your lifestyle.

-A typical guideline is achieving a portfolio of 25 to 30 times your annual expenses and withdraw 3%-4% annually to cover living expenses.
-The target portfolio and withdrawal rate depends on your desired lifestyle.
+A typical guideline is achieving a portfolio of 25 to 30 times your annual expenses and withdrawing 3%-4% annually to cover living expenses.
+The target portfolio and withdrawal rate depend on your desired lifestyle.